NixOS/rfcs/rfcs/0134-nix-store-layer.md

 ### Tvix and go-nix

-In https://tvl.fyi/blog/rewriting-nix, TVL announced that, frustrated in trying to refactor Nix into something more modular and flexible, they were aiming to make a new implementation from scratch.
+[TVL announced](https://tvl.fyi/blog/rewriting-nix) that, frustrated in trying to refactor Nix into something more modular and flexible, they were aiming to make a new implementation from scratch.
-More recently, in https://tvl.fyi/blog/tvix-status-september-22 they lay out a basic approach of two projects:
+More recently, [they lay out a basic approach](https://tvl.fyi/blog/tvix-status-september-22) of two projects:

 - [Tvix](https://cs.tvl.fyi/depot/-/tree/tvix) is a new implementation of the Nix language evaluator,